lbarberiscanoni/TheAgentOfDisruption/_posts/2015-06-04-finance-does-not-destroy-our-best-graduates.markdown

 ---
 layout: post
-title: "Finance Does NOT Destory Our Best Graduates"
+title: "Finance Does NOT Destroy Our Best Graduates"
 date: 2015-06-04 15:37:10
 ---